 Teacher Sandy lives in SE Portland with her husband.
 She has two adult children who attend Portland State University and the University of Oregon.
 The Hodge family enjoys gardening, reading, board games, biking, and exploring the Pacific Northwest.

-Becky is a native Portlander and has been teaching Early Childhood Education in the region for over 17 years.
-She gained extensive experience teaching in Preschool, Pre-K, and Private Kindergarten classrooms, until she became enchanted with a play-based, parent co-op teaching model fourteen years ago and realized she'd found her true calling.
+Becky Brink is a native Portlander and has been teaching Early Childhood Education in the region for over 18 years.
+She gained extensive experience teaching in Preschool, Pre-K, and Private Kindergarten classrooms, until she became enchanted with a play-based, parent co-op teaching model in 2004 and realized she'd found her true calling.
 Two of her own children attended a local child-directed co-op program, and she can't think of a better way to introduce young children to a love of learning!

-Believing the best way to teach an appreciation for lifelong education is to model it, Becky has wholeheartedly continued honing her formal education throughout her career, seeking out intensive trainings through OAEYC and other private training programs, (including specialized programs to adapt school settings for inclusion of children with special needs, and trainings which enthusiastically promote early literacy in the classroom and home environments.)
+Believing the best way to teach an appreciation for lifelong education is to model it, Becky has continued honing her formal education throughout her career, seeking out intensive trainings through OAEYC and other private training programs, (including specialized programs to adapt school settings for inclusion of children with special needs, and trainings which enthusiastically promote early literacy in the classroom and home environments.)
 Becky's favorite part of every school day is leading the classroom Circle Time, reading myriads of books aloud to the students and encouraging their own beautiful imaginations to take root.